“I share my story so others know they are not alone.”

 The producing team has previous experience with the award-winning BEING MICHELLE, a feature-length social impact documentary that also addresses the struggle Disabled individuals face accessing basic human rights, specifically those living with Intellectual and Developmental Disabilities.

-Racism is absolutely
+Racism is absolutely a health crisis.

-— Dr. April Thames
+-Dr. April Thames

 All children should have the basic nutrition they need to learn and grow and to pursue their dreams.